BigBlue 3 Review

 The other incredible aspect of this panel is the cost, as it's one of the lower-costing panels of its size.
 It delivers almost 30W of power and comes at an excellent price.
 Many panels we've reviewed are more expensive and have a lower capacity; you do the math!
 The BigBlue is one of our favorites; it humbly charged our gadgets quickly, with no extra frills or features.
 The simplicity makes it less expensive to produce, and in turn, keeps its price tag relatively low.

 We love the BigBlue.
-It provides a consistent charge to our electronics in numerous situations, no matter if it's a partly cloudy day or there's a tree branch interrupting the continuous delivery of sunlight.
+It provides a consistent charge to our electronics in numerous situations, no matter if it's a partly cloudy day or if there's a tree branch interrupting the continuous delivery of sunlight.
 Time and time again, it kept chugging along, effectively charging our devices.
 Though the panel has three USB ports, it performed at its best when a single port was in use.
 It wins our top choice, as it's efficient and fast-charging.
 Its incredible qualities trump weight and portability, as it is one of the larger panels we reviewed, and the price is just right.The Big Blue takes the cake in terms of the solar panels we reviewed.
 The X-Dragon 20W would be another less expensive option though it doesn't charge quite as well in indirect light and doesn't do as well with multiple devices.